The Assassin (2015 film): Critical response

-John Esther of UR Chicago gave the film a more mixed review, saying "the real strength (and strain) of The Assassin is the mise-en-scène by Hou and director of photographer Mark Lee Ping Bing (In the Mood for Love; Renoir)" but criticized the film's glossy depiction of the environment, "The costumes, the people, the woods, the art, and the interiors are relentlessly pretty.
+John Esther of UR Chicago gave the film a more mixed review, saying "the real strength (and strain) of The Assassin is the mise-en-scène by Hou and director of photographer Mark Lee Ping Bing (In the Mood for Love; Renoir)" but was critical of the glossy depiction of the environment, "The costumes, the people, the woods, the art, and the interiors are relentlessly pretty.
 Other than human nature, The Assassin suggests there was nothing ugly to witness during this period in time."

 Sarah Cronin of the British magazine Electric Sheep writes "The intricacies of the story are bewildering, with the 'who' and the 'why' only obliquely revealed as the film lingers on.
 But rather than lending The Assassin an air of intrigue, these mysteries seem pointlessly and frustratingly obtuse, with the most potent symbolism left to be teased out of a broken piece of jade, while not enough is done to bring the characters to life, to make them whole.
 Hou Hsiao-hsien deliberately avoids giving its audience any of the pleasures of wuxia, but its take on the genre offers little, and feels like a pale shadow of fellow auteur Wong Kar Wai's Ashes of Time.
 It looks gorgeous, but there's a shallowness to its beauty.
 The Assassin, unfortunately, is more still life than cinema."

+In his review for the Los Angeles Review of Books, Victor Fan concluded, "The Assassin is indeed like a Ming vase, beautiful — and — empty.
+Those who love this film can see only the vase, and those who dislike this film can see only the emptiness inside it."